 My intentions were to have something that rolled easier around town.
 With no nubs on the tires to provide resistance it should make for higher speeds with less effort.

 I do not do that much trail riding in the Metro Detroit area but at the same time it might as well be.
 This is not a bike friendly area.

 Something felt a bit off with the skinnier tires.
 The bike started to squeak.
 It rode poorly.
 Most of the time it felt like I was riding on the pavement.
-Even with the smaller tubes I bought it made getting the 26 x 1.5″ Kenda’s on and off the bike a task of its own.
+Even with the smaller tubes I bought, it made getting the 26 x 1.5″ Kenda’s on and off the wheel a task of its own.
 It no longer felt like a mountain bike.

 My Rockhopper was telling me it wanted to be a mountain bike again.
 I wanted it to be one too.
 I still had a set of 26 x 2.0″ nubby tires that I could put back on.
 That is not what I wanted.

-What I wanted was a 26 x 2.0″ commuter tire.
+What I wanted was a 26 x 2.0″ commuter tire for a mountain bike.
 The minimal roll resistance of the Kenda’s I had on but with a bit more sidewall to provide a better ride.
 After doing some searching the Serfas Drifter City’s popped up.